sprestage/sprestage.github.io-personal-notes/journal.md

 - sour patch kids
 - allergy meds
 - best miso ever, Marukome, Miso Original, 13.8 ounce.
 Red bottle, Amazon, Miso & Easy.
 Miso broth concentrate.
-- deoderant, Toms of Main
+- deoderant, Toms of Maine
+- cinnamon graham crackers

 ### November task list
 - [ ] 4 chairs, $500, this work has not yet been begun by Saul.
 Probably will be delayed until November, so I'm moving it to that list for now.